AndurilCode/accordo/README.md

 The workflow system uses **centralized session management** that automatically handles all state tracking:

-- **No Manual File Editing**: All workflow state is managed automatically
+- **No Manual File Editing**: All workflow state is managed automatically in-memory via MCP server sessions
 - **Real-time State Updates**: Each guidance tool updates and returns the current state
 - **Complete Visibility**: You always see the updated workflow state after each action
 - **Automatic Logging**: All actions and transitions are logged with timestamps